 - Headphone Out

-Fender is not really known for amp modeling, but the high ratings of their entry level amps prove that at least in the entry-level market, their amp modeling has exceeded the expectations of many.
-There are mostly good words being said about this amp, citing its great tone, good headroom, versatility and light weight as laudable features.
-From quiet practice to small/medium venue gigs, users have found that this amplifier can do the job of an entire rig, and do so without the bulk and expense.
+Fender is not really known for amp modeling, but the high ratings of their entry level amps suggest that at least in the entry-level market, their amp modeling has exceeded the expectations of many.

 If you're not into Fender Mustang Amps with their fancy versatility, and you prefer old school streamlined Fender amp design, then go get the Champion 40.